 - Be supportive, not judgmental.
 Shaming or judging your friend’s thoughts, or trying to convince them that suicide is “bad” or “immoral,” may make them feel worse.
 They may isolate themselves further, which makes it harder to get help.

 - Encourage them to seek help from a parent, therapist, doctor, or guidance counselor.
-If they don’t know who to talk to, encourage them to call the National Suicide Prevention Lifeline at 800-273-8255 or text 741741 for a free and confidential conversation at any time.
+If they don’t know who to talk to, encourage them to call or text the 988 Suicide and Crisis Lifeline at 988 for a free and confidential conversation at any time.